2017 Community engagement grants

 King County Community Service Areas

-A total of $60,000* will be reimbursed for projects in 2016.
+will be reimbursed for projects in 2017.
 The King County Department of Natural Resources and Parks Community Service Areas Program will provide funds to selected projects through a letter of award and Memorandum of Agreement.
 Amounts will be limited to less than $5,000 per project.
+A complete list of selected projects will be available online.

 Funding priority goals